codingMustache/Hack-News-Stories/README.md

-This is a cli program that will allow you to paginate Hecker News in your terminal.
+This is a cli program that will allow you to paginate Hacker News in your terminal.

 ## How to use